abel-research/ampscan/README.md

 Installing with Conda (Recommended)
 -----------------------------------

-AmpScan has a number of dependencies, we recommend using conda to deal with these.
-To create a new environment to run AmpScan in:
+AmpScan has a number of dependencies, namely; NumPy, SciPy, Matplotlib, PyQt and vtk.
+We recommend using conda to deal with these.
+Before installation, ensure your environment is using Python 3.
+Verify that you are running the latest version of pip:

+``python -m pip install --upgrade pip``

+Install dependencies using conda:

-``conda create -n env_name python=3 numpy scipy pyqt matplotlib``
+``conda install numpy scipy pyqt matplotlib vtk==8.1.0``

-``conda install -c conda-forge vtk=8.1.0``
+Install AmpScan using pip:

+``pip install AmpScan``

 Installing with Pip
 -------------------

 AmpScan has a number of dependencies, namely; NumPy, SciPy, Matplotlib, PyQt and vtk.
-Before installing, ensure you have the latest version of pip using:
+Before installing, ensure you have the latest version of pip:

 ``python -m pip install --upgrade pip``